SlickTorpedo/slicktorpedo/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on Mindy
+- 🔭 I’m currently working on Mindy, my AI hat for people with dementia
-- 🌱 I’m currently learning how to program Swift
+- 🌱 I’m currently learning how to program Swift and SwiftUI
-- 🤔 I’m looking for people to help with Mindy (Hat for people with dementia)
+- 🤔 I’m looking for people to help with Mindy
 - 💬 Ask me about what CosmosAI is
 - 📫 How to reach me: admin@cosmosai.net
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: I’m building an AI-powered beanie called “Mindy” to help people with dementia, right from my dorm room!
+- ⚡ Fun fact: I really like cats, even though I don't have any.
+Animals in general, but cats specifically.
 - 📖 Website: https://philipehrbright.com
 - ☎️ Discord: @cosmosai
 - 🧠 Cosmos: https://cosmosai.net